MASTHEAD

 Andrew Byrne

-© After Hours Press 2023, Elmwood Park, IL
+© After Hours Press 2025, Elmwood Park, IL

 Pride, joy, satisfaction…just a few of the words to describe our After Hours journey.
-We’ve watched for twenty years as After Hours has evolved: how our editorial perspectives have become sharper; how the quality of contributions has continued to amaze us with each issue; how our fledging enterprise has gained the respect of such important libraries as the Newberry, the University of Chicago, and the University of Wisconsin.
+We’ve watched for twenty-five years as After Hours has evolved: how our editorial perspectives have become sharper; how the quality of contributions has continued to amaze us with each issue; how our fledging enterprise has gained the respect of such important libraries as the Newberry, the University of Chicago, and the University of Wisconsin.

-So many world events have colored the background of the journal’s content since June 2000: 9/11, war, the Obama years, Trump,and now a global pandemic.
+So many world events have colored the background of the journal’s content since June 2000: 9/11, war, the Obama years, Trump,and a global pandemic.
 But also life itself.
 We tend to find themes developing with our submissions (even though we have never initiated a themed issue) as our contributors experience parenthood, illness, death and aging.

 We continue to search out new Chicago voices, young voices and diverse voices.
 We’ve learned over our twenty years that there is no single “Chicago voice.”
 Chicago writing is as diverse as its neighborhoods.
 But the one characteristic that defines After Hours and Chicago writers and artists continues to be unadorned honesty.
 Writers who find, in Hemingway’s words, “one true sentence.”